Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Interaction Morawetz bounds for the linear paradifferential flow

 where

 respectively

-We will use the (integrated) interaction Morawetz identity \eqref{I-vv} to produce $L^2$ bilinear bounds as follows: \begin{itemize} \item The spacetime term $\bJ^4$ contains at leading order the squared bilinear $L^2$ norm we aim to bound. \item The fixed time expression $\bI$ gives the primary bound for $\bJ^4$. \item The space-time term $\bK$ will be estimated perturbatively. \end{itemize}
+We will use the (integrated) interaction Morawetz identity \eqref{I-vv} to produce $L^2_{t,x}$ bilinear bounds as follows: \begin{itemize} \item The spacetime term $\bJ^4$ contains at leading order the squared bilinear $L^2_{t,x}$ norm we aim to bound. \item The fixed-time expression $\bI$ gives the primary bound for $\bJ^4$. \item The space-time term $\bK$ will be estimated perturbatively. \end{itemize}

 \textbf{I. The bound for $\bI^{x_0}(v_\lambda,v_\mu)$.} Here we observe that we have the straightforward bound

 as a direct consequence of the energy bound \eqref{v-ee}.

 \textbf{II.
 The contribution of $\bJ^4$.} Here we will show that \begin{lemma} Under our assumptions on $u$ in Theorem~\ref{t:para} and our bilinear bootstrap assumptions \eqref{v-ee-boot}-\eqref{vv-bi-unbal-boot} we have